Making sense of complexity through data. Leveraging AI to empower people and decisions.

 def add_predicted_and_close(df, close, predicted):

-df_predicted['Close'] = close
+df['Close'] = close

-df_predicted['Prediction'] = predicted
+df['Prediction'] = predicted

-return df_predicted
+return df

-add_predicted_and_close(df_predicted, close, predicted) (Table 2)
+df_predicted = add_predicted_and_close(df_predicted, close, predicted)

 # Define interactive plot (Figure 6 & 7)

-fig = px.line(df, title = title, x='Date', y=['Close', 'Prediction'])
+fig = px.line(df, title=title, x='Date', y=['Close', 'Prediction'])

 fig.show()